Alex-Keyes/BEP-Simple-Flyer/README.md

 Any Developer looking to learn more about developing for flying robots.
 Those looking for a good starting point to develop their own projects can use this code as well.

 ## Why is this useful?
-This demo provides a proof of concept for tbe book, as well as an excellent starting point for software developers new to the field of aerial robotics
+This demo provides a proof of concept for the book, as well as an excellent starting point for software developers new to the field of aerial robotics

 ## Install